-WBC interim champion and World Boxing Super Series semi-finalist Regis Prograis has discussed a potential move up in weight.
+The WBC interim champion and World Boxing Super Series semi-finalist Regis Prograis have discussed a potential increase in weight.

 Prograis, who recently defeated Terry Flanagan to progress to a world title fight with Kiryl Relikh, is open to a future fight with Terence Crawford.

 Before that, Prograis wants to take care of business in the WBSS.
 Then move on to a possible unification with WBC ruler Jose Ramirez.

 Speaking from At the Fights with Cooney and the Commish, Prograis asked if he’d fight Crawford at a catchweight.

 “I think so.
 Not even a catchweight; I’d go up to 147.
 After this tournament, if that fight is out there.
 Terence and I are really cool, but business is business.

 “I’ve been calling out Terence Crawford for the longest.
 Terence Crawford is a fight I always wanted.

 “I want to fight the best people.
 In my eyes, Terence Crawford is one of the best P4P on the planet.